apache/camel-website/content/blog/2021/02/Camel38-Whatsnew/index.md

 The level of details can be customized with the __StartupSummaryLevel__ option.
 You can go as low as a __oneline__'r or even turn it __off__.

-If the change is too radical, then you can set the option to __classic__ so the loiggin is as it was previously, and has been for over a decade.
+If the change is too radical, then you can set the option to __classic__ so the logging is as it was previously, and has been for over a decade.

 ### Java Flight Recorder